bryanbraun/tiffany.blog/_posts/2017-09-12-playlists-football-fans.md

 categories:
   - Now Playing
 ---
 I listen to music all day, everyday.
-My [Dylan QS1 headphones](https://thatmacnerd.com/pick-month-dylan-headphones/) on, I code, write, and surf the web with Spotify [^1].
+My [Dylan QS1 headphones](

 I listen to all genres of music but my favorite is alternative rock, metal, and dubstep.
 Eclectic mix, I know.